Nragis/python_for_data_science/README.md

 kernel.json at the printed installation location.

 ## Jupyter Notebooks
-All notebooks will be stored in [notebooks](notebooks) and organized in subfolders by chapter.
+All notebooks will be stored in [notebooks](notebooks) and organized by chapter.
 These will contain the majority of the scratch work and notes from my reading.

 # Book Chapters
  1. Preliminaries